JALeonTorres/RAPELE/README.md

 # RAPELE-
-Risk assessment by the propagation of earthquake losses through the economy
+Risk Assessment by the Propagation of Earthquake Losses through the Economy

+This repository provides the pieces of software, required inputs and instructions to reproduce the results presented in the paper.